Equality and equal opportunities in working life

 Equality (tasa-arvo) between men and women

 According to Finnish law, men and women are equal.
 Men and women must be treated equally in employment, working conditions and remuneration.
 An employee must not be set in an unequal position in working life due to pregnancy or parenthood.
+An employee does not have the right to refuse work assignments on the basis of their gender.

 The Finnish Act on Equality between Women and Men stipulates that an employer shall supervise that sexual equality is realised and that nobody is discriminated against at the workplace.
 An Equality Ombudsman monitors that the Act on Equality between Women and Men is observed.
 If you suspect that your employer has discriminated against you because of your sex, you can ask an Equality Ombudsman for advice and guidance and help in solving the issue.